weaveworks/weave/README.md

 A weave router captures Ethernet packets from its bridge-connected interface in promiscuous mode, using 'pcap'.
-This typically excludes traffic between local containers, or between the host and local containers, which is routed straight over the bridge by the kernel.
+This typically excludes traffic between local containers, and between the host and local containers, all of which is routed straight over the bridge by the kernel.
 Captured packets are forwarded over UDP to weave router peers running on other hosts.
 On receipt of such a packet, a router injects the packet on its bridge interface using 'pcap' and/or forwards the